 ANOVA on RT shows that visibility has a strong effect (F(1,19)=12, p<.001) (fig 3).
 Visibility 2 gave rise to slowest RT, thus probably indicating the maximum level of uncertainty.
 A 2-way ANOVA showed a strong effect of contrast (F(1,19)=97.83, p < .001) and orientation (F(1,19)=3.63, p < .01) on visibility and a marginally significant interaction between the two (F(2,19)=1.52, p=.09).
 Overall these results suggest that visibility reports were reliable predictors of objective performance, but were also influenced by orientation.

-MEG results: Event Related Fields
+Event Related Fields

 Event-related fields (ERFs) were computed within subject for different conditions of interest and different time windows.
 Results were then averaged across subjects and analysed.
 Main comparisons were done on simple contrasts: target orientation (fig 4), present/absent, visibility (4 levels), seen/unseen, visibility on present trials only (4 levels), seen/unseen on present trials only, correct/incorrect response, response button, tilt, target contrast (4 levels), target spatial frequency.
 In case of binary comparisons a ranksum test was done on each time point of the hypothesis that the two distributions come from distributions with equal medians.
 However the problem of multiple comparisons has not been addressed yet.
-Other comparisons were done to show interaction effects among main conditions of interest.
-In order to test for interactions, ANOVAs were performed.
+Other comparisons were done to show interaction effects among main conditions of interest. , ANOVAs were performed to test for interactions between X and X.